enormandeau/github_tutorial/files/02_github.md

 If you do not already have a GitHub account, we will now create one so that you can follow the tutorial.
 Please fill the following sections:

-- Login name
 - Email address
 - Password

-Then choose the `Free` plan and click on `Finish sign up`.
+- User name

+Answer the remaining questions.

 Congratulations!
 You now have a GitHub account.
-You will need to verify your email account before you can use it, so please do so now.
+You will need to verify your email account before you can use it.
+Please do so now.

 ### Creating a test project